lollisjacob/lollisjacob.github.io/_pages/about.md

 <details>
   <summary><b>Abstract</b></summary>
-<i>Landmark Supreme Court rulings can reshape policy, rights, and public opinion,
+<i>Landmark Supreme Court rulings can reshape policy, rights, and public opinion, but their effects on congressional issue attention remain less clear.
+We argue that such rulings do not uniformly reshape congressional attention; instead, they do so selectively, de-
-but their effects on congressional issue attention remain less clear.
-We argue that such rul- ings do not uniformly reshape congressional attention; instead, they do so selectively, de- pending on how legislators’ representational and electoral incentives align.
-We test this argu- ment in the case of Dobbs v.
+pending on how legislators’ representational and electoral incentives align.
+We test this argument in the case of Dobbs v.
 Jackson Women’s Health Organization (2022).
 We argue that, after Dobbs, abortion attention increased only when gender-linked representational consid- erations and party-based electoral incentives converged.
 These incentives aligned for female Democrats, but female Republicans faced electoral risks in foregrounding abortion, while male legislators faced weaker gender-linked representational incentives.
-Using nearly 1.6M state- ments from U.S. House committee hearings, we leverage the leak of the draft opinion in a difference-in-differences design that estimates differential changes in abortion attention across party and gender.
+Using nearly 1.6M statements from U.S. House committee hearings, we leverage the leak of the draft opinion in a difference-in-differences design that estimates differential changes in abortion attention across party and gender.
 Pre-treatment trends show no systematic differences.
-After the leak, fe- male Democrats increased abortion-related references relative to female Republicans, with no change among male legislators.</i>
+After the leak, female Democrats increased abortion-related references relative to female Republicans, with no change among male legislators.</i>
 </details>

 &nbsp;